Lyra Rembrandt Polycolor Colored Pencils

 That being said, they do seem to require a bit heavier application to achieve these results (we will get more into this issue below).
 As expected, color variations will depend on which set you go with.

-The largest sets (72 piece and 105 piece) have a lovely array of colors to meet the requirements of just about any setting or theme you are trying to create.
+The largest sets (72 pieces and 105 pieces) have a lovely array of colors to meet the requirements of just about any setting or theme you are trying to create.
 The 36 piece does lack some in the purples, reds, and pinks in our opinion.
-As for layering and color blending, being an oil core means that you don’t have to deal with nearly as much wax bloom which helps to stick the color to the page and allow for better color stacking.
+You may be able to get away with these color gaps depending on what type of pieces and settings you tend to work on.
+As for layering and color blending, being an oil core means that you don’t have to deal with nearly as much wax bloom which helps to stick the color to the page and allows for better color stacking.

 Usability and Durability – 3.5/5

-We have mixed feelings in regards to this metric.
-Being an oil-based colored pencil, you will enjoy a level of smoothness and ”buttery” ness that that most traditional wax-based colored pencils will never achieve.
+We have mixed feelings regarding this metric.
+Being an oil-based colored pencil, you will enjoy a level of smoothness and ”buttery” ness that most traditional wax-based colored pencils will never achieve.
 However, these do feel a bit scratchier than Caran D’Aches and Faber-Castell Polychromos.

 There is also an issue of tips breaking.
 The creaminess of an oil core can sometimes mean a softer tip which is more prone to break and not stay sharp for very long.
 Combining this with the higher required application pressure means that you may find yourself having to sharpen these pencils quite often and also wearing them down much quicker.